The Top Influential

 Shani Robinson

-RAF Galaxy Alumni Development Manager at RAF
+RAF Galaxy Development Manager | Royal Air Force

-Shani leads RAF Galaxy, the Royal Air Force’s award-winning alumni program and the first official military alumni network of its kind in the world.
+Shani leads RAF Galaxy, the Royal Air Force's award-winning alumni program and the first official military alumni network of its kind in the world.
 Her work is setting a new standard for supporting former service personnel, helping them transition into civilian life or return to duty when the time is right.
-She has shaped Galaxy to mirror the community structure familiar to serving members, with dedicated groups for squadrons, wings, stations, sports, faith, and more – ensuring that support networks don’t end when service does.
-With private spaces and a growing library of communities, the platform enables secure, ongoing connection and collaboration.
-Hear more from Shani and Air Cdre Chris Todd on Elevating Culture and Community.
+She has shaped Galaxy to mirror the community structure familiar to serving members, with dedicated groups for squadrons, wings, stations, sports, faith, and more – ensuring that support networks don't end when service does.

 Stella Ekkeshis

-Senior Global Alumni Manager, A&O Shearman
+Senior Global Alumni Manager | A&O Shearman

 Steve Cadigan